Family Feud: Gameplay

-The game features two competing families, each represented by five members (reduced to four contestants for the 1994–95 season), who compete to determine the answers to survey questions.
-The original version of the show began with the families being introduced, seated opposite each other as if posing for family portraits, after which the host interviewed them.
+The game features two competing families, each represented by five members (four during the 1994-95 season), who compete to determine the answers to survey questions.
 While there is no minimum age to participate in Family Feud, as long as at least one member of the family is 18 years of age or older, producers recommend that contestants are 15 years of age or older due to the nature of some questions.

 Each round begins with a "face-off" question that serves as a toss-up between two opposing contestants.
 The host asks a survey question that was previously posed to a group of 100 people, such as "Name something you expect to see on the streets at Christmas time."
 A certain number of answers are concealed on the board, ranked by popularity of the survey's responses.
 The first contestant to buzz in gives an answer; if it is the most popular, their family immediately wins the face-off.
-Otherwise, the opponent is offered a chance to answer, and the face-off is won by whichever family's member has offered a higher-valued answer (or, if both answers have the same point value, whoever rang in sooner).
-If neither contestant's answer is on the board, the other eight contestants have a chance to respond, one at a time from alternating sides, until an answer is revealed.
-The family that wins the face-off may choose to play the question or pass control to their opponents (except on the 1988–95 versions, when the family who won the face-off automatically gained control of the question).
+Otherwise, the opponent is offered a chance to answer, and the face-off is won by the contestant giving the higher-scoring answer; if the answers are tied, whoever gave the first answer wins.
+If neither contestant's answer is on the board or they don't answer within three seconds, the other eight contestants have a chance to respond, one at a time from alternating sides, until an answer is revealed; if the first team gives an answer that isn't the top answer, the second team gets a chance to steal.
+For every series except for the 1988-95 series, the winners of the face-off are given the choice to play the rest of the question or pass to the other family.

 The family with control of the question then tries to win the round by guessing all of the remaining concealed answers, with each member giving one answer in sequence.
-Giving an answer not on the board or failing to respond within three seconds earns the family a strike.
-After three strikes are earned, the opposing family is given one chance to "steal" the points for the round by guessing any of the remaining answers.
-Otherwise, the points are automatically awarded to the family that originally had control.
-From 1992 to 2003, the value of the "stealing" answer was credited to the "stealing" family.
-If the opponents are given the opportunity to "steal" the points, then only their team's captain is required to answer the question.
-For most of the series, this is done after the family confers with each other; the only exception was from 1988 to 1994 where Ray Combs polled each family member for an answer with the team captain having the option to either select one of the family's answers or give a different answer.
+Failing to give an answer on the board, or to give any answer at all, counts as a "strike".
+While they are doing this, the other family can confer with each other; if the team playing gets three strikes, the other family can steal the points that the first family accumulated by giving one of the remaining correct answers.
+The team captain is the only one who may give an answer; the only exception came during the 1988-95 series, where each team member was polled for an answer.
+The captain can select any suggestion or give his/her own answer.
 At the end of the round, any remaining concealed answers on the board that were not guessed are then revealed.